plewis/plewis.github.io/phylogenetics/likelihood.md

 -3171.551
 {% endcomment %}

-> :thinking: How many parameters are being estimated using the HKY85+G model?
+> :thinking: What parameters are being estimated using the HKY85+G model?

 {% comment %}
 18: 3 base frequencies, 1 rate ratio, 1 gamma shape, and 13 edge lengths